 You may only use trawls, butterfly nets, skimmer nets, and cast nets to harvest shrimp during open seasons in Louisiana’s waters.

 Bycatch Reduction Requirements

-Federal law requires all shrimpers fishing with otter trawls (except test nets with headrope lengths of 12 feet or less) and have on board any power or mechanical trawl retrieval system (i.e. any device used to haul any part of the net aboard); to equip them with turtle excluder devices (TEDs), which allow incidentally captured turtles to escape the nets.
-In lieu of TEDs, shrimpers fishing with test trawls and skimmer and butterfly nets must limit the time they tow them to 75 minutes from November 1 through March 31 and 55 minutes from April 1 through October 31 to reduce potential impact on sea turtles.
-Federal TED regulations are found in 50 CFR 223.2055 and 223.206
+Federal law requires all shrimpers fishing with powered or mechanically-retrieved otter trawls (except test nets with headrope lengths of 12 feet or less) to equip them with turtle excluder devices (TEDs), which allow incidentally captured turtles to escape the nets.
+In lieu of TEDs, shrimpers fishing with test trawls and skimmer and butterfly nets must limit their tow times to 75 minutes from November 1 through March 31 and 55 minutes from April 1 through October 31 to reduce potential impacts on sea turtles.

 Restricted and Closed Areas

 - Atchafalaya Delta, except in the Limited Access Areas from Sept. to Jan. each year

 - Pass-a-Loutre, except in the Limited Access Areas from Sept. to Jan. each year.